howerj/liblisp/readme.md

 LSP Lisp:

 Lisp Interpreter; an experimental (in the sense of personal learning) lisp interpreter with minimal system dependencies to aide in portability.
+It is programmed in ANSI C, barring 'stdint.h' and 'stdbool.h', which could be replaced if necessary with strictly ANSI C types.
+It compiles with both the 'ansi' and 'pedantic' flags under GCC and Clang regardless.

 It is currently still be developed and is in the **pre-alpha** phase.